 Helmet

-A good snowmobiling helmet is a must.
-The law requires a helmet, but, unless you want your face and skull to freeze to a painful state, don’t skimp on this one.
+Good snowmobile helmets are a must.
+In North America, the snowmobile laws require that you wear a helmet.
+Unless you want your face and skull to freeze to a painful state, don’t skimp on this one.

-The first year I used an M99 helmet/goggles combination from Royal Distributing.
-It got me through the season and it’s a good helmet, but air always leaked around the goggles.
+During the first year, I used an M99 helmet/goggles combination from Royal Distributing.
+It got me through the season, and it’s a good helmet, but air always leaked around the snow goggles.
 I had no choice but to use a balaclava, and even so, I would still be cold if sledding fast across the lake on a colder day.
-Trail riding was generally fine.
+Trail riding was generally ok.
 It’s now my backup helmet, or for guests who don’t have their own.

-We use Bombardier helmets.
-They are a game changer in my mind as the field of view is excellent.
-These helmets are very well sealed with no air seeping in.
-Its visor is heated, which aids in fogging, but you do need to have the corresponding plug on your sled to power it.
+We use Bombardier helmets – a game-changer!
+The field of view is excellent.
+These helmets seal well with no air seeping in.
+Its visor is heated, which aids in fogging, but your sled needs to have the corresponding plug to power it.
 I use the BV2S helmet myself and love it!
 It costs a fair bit but is worth every penny if you sled regularly.

 Gloves

-Your hands are the other main things that will quickly freeze up on you.
-Use some quality gloves and pray that your handlebar heaters are working.
+Your hands are the other extremities that will quickly freeze up on you.
+Use some quality gloves and pray that your snowmobile handlebar heaters are working.
 I have several amazing winter gloves, yet the only ones that keep my hands warm are by Canada Goose.
 These mitts are down-filled and super warm.
-As an update to the post, we discovered some heated gloves and it’s been a total game changer.
+As an update to the post, we discovered some heated gloves, and it’s been a godsend.

 Essential Snowmobiling Gear Checklist

-Another infograph with a bigger emphasis on snowmobile gear.
-Also included in the pdf at the end of the post.
+Another infographic, with a larger emphasis on the must-have snowmobile gear, is included in the pdf at the end of the post.

-Yes, you need insurance… unless you stay on your property, you need liability insurance.
-If you are looking at buying a bigger engine sled like a 1000 cc or so, perhaps call and get a quote before you tie up the machine.
+Yes, insurance is needed.
+Unless you stay on your property, you need liability insurance.
+If you are considering buying a bigger engine sled, like a 1000 cc or so, perhaps call and get a quote before you tie up the machine.
 Some insurers are weary of bigger engines on toys and will have higher rates.
 Others may refuse to insure altogether.

 You also need a trail pass if you intend on hitting the snowmobile trails.
 Unlike ATVs, a trail pass isn’t super local.
 I’m in Ontario, and an OFSC trail pass covers the whole province.
 This is perfect considering many sledders like to do giant loops.
 I have quite a few things to say about the trail pass situation, but it is what it is.